ThePokedexter/Dijkstra-s-Algorithm/README.md

 The graph file has the format 'AB5' where A is the starting node, B is the ending node and 5 is the distance from A to B. The distances are unidirectional, AB5 does NOT imply that there is a route between B and A.

 The inputs file has human-readable instructions on what to output.
-Each line is parsed and the output is displayed along with the input in the console.
+Each line is parsed and the output is displayed along with the input in the console. r

 ## Build Setup